-Paul DeMarinis arrived with Paul Panhuysen to help him install the Magic Square piece.
+Paul DeMarinis arrived with Paul Panhuysen to assist with installing of the Magic Square sound installation.

 is an American electronic music composer, sound, performance, and computer-based artist.
 DeMarinis has been working in this field since 1971 and has created numerous performance works, sound and computer installations and interactive electronic inventions.
 One of the first artists to use computers in performance, he has performed internationally (at The Kitchen, Festival d'Automne à Paris, Het Apollohuis in Holland and at Ars Electronica in Linz, and has created music for Merce Cunningham Dance Co).
 His interactive audio artworks have been exhibited at the I.C.C. in Tokyo, Bravin Post Lee Gallery in New York, The Museum of Modern Art in San Francisco and the 2006 Shanghai Biennale.
 He has received major awards and fellowships in both Visual Arts and Music from The National Endowment for the Arts, N.Y.F.A., N.Y.S.C.A., the John Simon Guggenheim Foundation, the Rockefeller Foundation, and was awarded the Golden Nica for Interactive Art at Ars Electronica in 2006.
 Much of his recent work deals with the areas of overlap between human communication and technology.
 Major installations include The Edison Effect

 which uses optics and computers to make new sounds by scanning ancient phonograph records with lasers, Gray Matter

 which uses the interaction of flesh and electricity to make music, The Messenger

 that examines the myths of electricity in communication and recent works such as RainDance